 Research

-My current PhD research applies expressive arts therapy as a therapeutic inquiry method in community-based participatory research to construct knowledge collectively and create social empowerment with the people involved in the research process.
+My doctoral research applies expressive arts therapy as a therapeutic inquiry method in qualitative research method and community-based participatory research to construct knowledge collectively and create social empowerment with the people involved in the research process.
 The project examines the implication of personal and intergenerational/collective cultural healing on cross-cultural relationship building in the process of decolonization and social change.
-The study investigates the application of nature-based expressive arts therapy to navigate conflicts between individuals and groups in decolonial and anti-racist social movements.
-The purpose of the research is to propose social technologies for enhancing community healing and resilience, diverse cultural resource and collaborative capacity in neighbourhood and shared spaces

 Research Interests

-Expressive Arts Therapy, Community-based Participatory Research, Ecopsychology, Collective Trauma, Healing and Social Change, Indigenous-Settler Relationship, Permaculture, Ecotherapy, Arts-based Research Practice
+Expressive Arts Therapy, Autoethnography, Community-based Participatory Research, Ecopsychology, Creative Nonfiction, Performative Writing, Healing and Social Change, Indigenous-Settler Relationship, Permaculture, Ecotherapy, Arts-based Research Practice

 Contact

-For any kind of research queries and collaboration please e-mail her at gracelynn.lau@queensu.ca.
+For any kind of research queries and collaboration please e-mail Gracelynn at gracelynn.lau@queensu.ca.